Soldier in the Rain: Original novel

+Production

 Although Goldman became a noted screenwriter, he was not involved in the adaptation of his novel for the film of the same name.
 "They made changes," said Goldman of the film.
 "No one says, 'Oh, we are going to fuck up Bill Goldman's book.'
 Most of this stuff I didn't pay any attention to.
 I don't know that I've ever seen Soldier in the Rain.
 I must have because I like Tuesday Weld, but as a rule I don't look at movies I'm involved with and I don't read books that I've written.
 One does the best one can and that's it."

 Reception

 In 2011, film critic Craig Butler wrote about the film's theme:

 An absorbing film that deserves to be much better known, Soldier in the Rain is a sometimes uneasy blend of comedy and drama that doesn't always quite come off, but has so much going for it that one is glad to overlook its flaws.
 A buddy picture set in the peacetime Army, Soldier is concerned with how a strong friendship can develop between two people of differing personalities and aims.
 Jackie Gleason and Steve McQueen are different types, and the fact that they have such a strong bond may at first seem unlikely, but as the film progresses it somehow seems natural and inevitable.
 Blake Edwards and Maurice Richlin have done an excellent job of adapting William Goldman's novel, and together with director Ralph Nelson have opted to emphasize the character aspects of the material over the plot.